shivamag00/chromium-dashboard/index.md

 * [#1365](https://github.com/GoogleChrome/chromium-dashboard/pull/1365) - Migrated GAE NDB to Cloud NDB

 ### Related to roadmap view
+WebStatus has a releases page which contains information about the new features that will be added in the next three versions of Chrome.
+One of the requirements was to upgrade this page so that it could contain information about all versions of Chrome.
+The other requirements were to make the page API-driven and responsive to viewport size.
+Therefore, a new page, called 'upcoming', was created.
+The following was done:-
+  1. To make the page API-driven, two new APIs were created viz, Features API and Channels API.
+  2. Support was added for infinite side-scrolling to the upcoming and past Chrome Versions.
+  3. For each chrome version, features were displayed after grouping them according to the stage in their lifecycle.
+  4. Two new web components were designed which were inspired by Redux.
+  5. Support was added for feature fighlighting on hovering over the feature.
+  6. The web page was designed to be responsive to viewport size.

+The following PRs were raised:-
 * [#1399](https://github.com/GoogleChrome/chromium-dashboard/pull/1399) - Added Features API
 * [#1400](https://github.com/GoogleChrome/chromium-dashboard/pull/1400) - Added Channels API
 * [#1424](https://github.com/GoogleChrome/chromium-dashboard/pull/1424) - Added Endpoint in Features API to query only a milestone